Dino-Golf

 Splitting the fairway in half –

-I forgot to take a photograph.
+As I took a photograph.

 The seventeenth was watched by several shrews,